oceanprotocol/pdr-backend/READMEs/lake-and-etl.md

 1. The main work building the data will take place inside the ETL.
 1. The lake does not support backfilling, you have to drop all data and then set a new ppss.lake_ss.st_ts.

+## ETL
-## ETL - The jobs and queries that are run to build and keep the lake in great shape.
+Is responsible for running the jobs and queries that keep the lake in great shape.

+### ETL - End-To-End Update from CLI
+1. from the cli - `pdr lake raw update && pdr lake etl update`

-### Tyical ETL Workflow
+### ETL - End-To-End - Data Workflow from Code
+As you are developing and building around the data and lake, you might need to update how the system works, and be able to follow this workflow.
-1. Filling the lake with clean raw_predictions.
-Loading from Raw/CSV into DuckDB.
+1. GQLDF completes succesfully.
+Fetch from source raw => into CSV & DuckDB.
-1. Cleaning it + Enriching it into bronze tables.
+1. Run SQL query over this data to clean it, join w/ other tables, transform => into Bronze Tables
-1. Aggregating + Summarizing it into silver & gold tables.
+1. Aggregating + Summarizing it => into Silver & Gold tables.
-1. Being re-built and updated many times, in efficient ways.
+1. Serving this data into dahboards and other locations.

+### ETL - User Operations Workflow from Code & CLI
+As you are developing and building around the lake, your workflow migh look like this.
+1. Writing & Updating ETL code
+1. Dropping ETL tables via CLI
+1. Rebuilding ETL tables via CLI

 ### ETL Limitations
 1. Insert only.
 No updates.
 Null values inside `bronze_pdr_prediction` tables.
 1. No backfilling data before `st_ts`.
-If you want to backfill, please select a new `lake_path`.
+If you want to backfill drop all records or select a new `lake_path`.

-## PredictoorETL - From subgraph to pretty charts
+## PredictoorETL - From subgraph to chart data
-To provide summaries on Predidctoor users and systems, we want to fetch all of this data and make it available for analysis.
+To provide summaries on Predidctoor users and systems, we want to fetch all new data and make it available for analysis.

-PredictoorETL helps us achieve this by breaking the process down into 2 steps.
+PredictoorETL helps us achieve this by breaking the process down into 3 steps.
 1. Ingesting + Loading Data - GQLDataFactory
 1. Processing the data - ETL
+1. Querying the data - Dash (TBD)

-When these steps complete, the final records are then used in dashbords and other systems.
+When these steps complete (1)(2), the final records are then used in dashbords (3) and other systems.
 ![Screenshot from 2024-02-29 13-51-46](https://github.com/oceanprotocol/pdr-backend/assets/69865342/8dc020e2-cf53-49d8-8327-9afc222e1750)

 ### PredictoorETL Workflow
 To understand how this works a bit better, let's break this down into more detail.

-GQLDataFactory - Fetching predictoor data from subgraph into csv & lake.
+#### Step 1 - GQLDataFactory - Fetching predictoor data [st_ts => end_ts] from subgraph into csv & lake.
-1. Fetching all raw data.
+1. Fetching the new raw data [st_ts => end_ts].
 1. Saving it to CSV.
-1. Saving it to lake
+1. Saving it to the Lake.

-ETL - Processing data from sources through SQL queries.
+#### Step 2 - ETL - Processing new raw data from sources through SQL queries.
-1. Processing basic `INSERT SQL` queries and saving it to a `temp_table_data` inside lake
+1. Processing latest data + inserting w/ basic `INSERT SQL` query into `temp_table_data` inside lake.
 1. Completing swap strategy to get `temp_table_data` into `prod_table_data`.

+### Step 3 - Dash - TBD

+_There were already streamlit plots created for silver tables.
+Please read further._

 ### PredictoorETL Checkpointing
-In order to only process new data, we want to "maintain a checkpoint" that let's us know where to start or resume from.
+In order to only process new data, we want to "maintain a checkpoint" that helps us know where to start/resume from.

-The simplest way to do this right now, is to use the most frequent event we'll have in our data: predictions submitted by predictoors.
-We use this timestamp checkpoint such that we process everything only once.
+The simplest way to do this right now is to use the most frequent event we have in our data: **predictions submitted by predictoors**.
+We use this timestamp/checkpoint such that we only process new events, once.

-By separating the ETL from RAW data, at any point, we should be able to drop rows and re-processt them.
-Making our data very flexible to work with. _The cost do to this at scale may not be cheap, but you should be able to downscale the workload_
+By separating the RAW from the ETL data, at any point we should be able to (1) drop the ETL rows and rebuild them from raw.
+Making our data very flexible and forgiving to work with.

+_(1a) The cost do to this at scale may not be cheap, but you should be able to downscale the workload.
+Just choose a small date_range to work with._

+# REVIEW TODO
+# REVIEW TODO

+### Lake Stack st_ts => end_ts
+All systems should be working in-sync... with the same [st_ts => end_ts] across all systems.
+In conjunction with ppss.yaml and everything else.
+1. GQLDF fetches [st_ts => end_ts]
+1. CSV saves [st_ts => end_ts]
+1. PDS saves [st_ts => end_ts]
+1. ETL processes + saves [st_ts => end_ts]
+1. CLI/Dash querying [st_ts => end_ts]

+All systems [GQLDF + CSV + PDS + ETL Updating] should be working as expected along w/ the cli.

 ## GQLDF Fetch + DuckDB Insert - NO ETL